emipa606/VisualXMLPatches/README.md

 If a patch is not applied due to some error, this will be marked in red.

 I made it mostly for my own use but hopefully this will be of some use to someone!
+Using this and the [Unified XML Export]( https://steamcommunity.com/sharedfiles/filedetails/?id=2363322287) makes XML debugging much easier!

 ![Image](https://i.imgur.com/Ds0rBAD.png)